-The Head Teacher will ensure that:
+The Executive Principal will ensure that:

-- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children. - there are arrangements in place for safeguarding supervision for the DSL and the deputy DSL's. - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - the DSL is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews. - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure. - low level concerns in relation to staff behaviour are dealt with through disciplinary policy and a culture of openness and transparency is developed - individuals are referred to the Disclosure and Barring Service or/and the Secretary of State via the Teaching Regulation Agency where a person is dismissed or has left due to a safeguarding concern or serious misconduct.
+- the policies and procedures adopted by the Governing Body are fully implemented, and followed by all staff - sufficient resources and time are allocated to enable the DSL, DDSL and other staff to discharge their responsibilities including taking part in strategy

+- discussions and other inter-agency meetings and contributing to the assessments of children. - there are arrangements in place for safeguarding supervision for the DSL and the DDSL's. - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies. - the DSL is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews. - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure. - low level concerns in relation to staff behaviour are dealt with through disciplinary policy and a culture of openness and transparency is developed - individuals are referred to the Disclosure and Barring Service or/and the Secretary of State via the Teaching Regulation Agency where a person is dismissed or has left due to a safeguarding concern or serious misconduct.

-Designated Safeguarding Lead (DSL) and Deputies as stated in KCSIE (2021)
+Designated Safeguarding Lead (DSL) and Deputies as stated in KCSIE (2022) Annex C

-The DSL and Deputy DSL's maintain oversight and hold lead responsibility for any concern about a child, including children requiring early help or child protection staff to identify the challenges that children in this group might face and the additional support and adjustments, both pastoral and academic that could be made to best support them.
+The DSL and Deputy DSL's maintain oversight and hold lead responsibility for any concern about a child, including children requiring early help or child protection